danielconstellr/.github/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Error Info & Logs
+Please add the error message as well as logs if you have access to any.

 **Expected behavior**

 A clear and concise description of what you expected to happen.